Special Statewide Projects 2017-2018

 The grant will help launch the MIT Venture Mentoring system in Oklahoma.
-This successful program is designed by the Massachusett’s Institute of Technology and will help match Oklahoma mentors (business executives, entrepreneurs) with early start-up companies.
+This successful program is designed by the Massachusetts Institute of Technology and will help match Oklahoma mentors (business executives, entrepreneurs) with early start-up companies.
 Goal is to provide a minimum of five company mentoring efforts in the first year and grow the effort statewide.
-Funds will be used to help train the initial leadership team who will essentially identify and train the new mentors and organize the program – which is scalable and replicable.
-Funds will be matched by Creative Oklahoma and a grant from the Chickasaw Nation.
-Dave King, CEO of Exaptive Inc. in OKC is a graduate of the MIT program and is providing “in-kind” technical assistance to the project.
+Funds will be used to help train the initial leadership team who will essentially identify and train the new mentors and organize the program – which is scaleable and replicable.

 - Governor’s Economic Development Marketing Team – Marketing & Professional Development